 Oslo Assembly 2025

-The 6th International Assembly of the Degrowth Movement will take place on the 23rd of June 2025 in Olso, Norway and online.
-There will also be pre-assemblies online which you can already contribute to!
-See more information below.
+The 6th International Assembly of the Degrowth Movement took place online throughout April 2025 and in person on the 23rd of June 2025 in Oslo, Norway.
+See more information, including outcomes, below.

 Overview